 With a three-guitar attack and a combination of country lyricism, blues grit and rock 'n' roll abandon, Lynyrd Skynyrd represented the apex of Southern rock.
-Never as experimental as the Allman Brothers, Skynyrd be-

-The Florida band, named after a Jacksonville gym teacher, Leonard Skinner, known for giving longhairs a hard time, had released its last album just three days before the chartered single-engine plane plunged into the swamps near Gillsburg, Mississippi, From its cover photo-band members standing in the middle of streets afire while flames lick all around them-to its very title (Street Survivors), the LP conveyed so many unintended cruel ironies that
+Never as experimental as the and manager Dean Kilpatrick was such a shock.
+The Florida band, named after a Jacksonville gym teacher, Leonard Skinner, known for giving longhairs a hard time, had released its last album just three days before the chartered single-engine plane plunged into the swamps near Gillsburg, Mississippi.
+From its cover photo-band members standing in the middle of streets afire while flames lick all around them-to its very title (Street Survivors), the LP conveyed so many unintended cruel ironies that